wp-plugins/pluscaptcha/readme.txt

 Tested up to: 3.5
 Stable tag: trunk

-PlusCaptcha - No more spam.
-Easy Auto Setup.
-Personalize to your style.
-Free!
+PlusCaptcha - No more Spam, Easy Set-Up, you can Personalise it.
+Plus it's FREE!

 == Description ==